Code-Institute-Submissions/CI-MS2-InteractiveFrontend/README.md

 Finished data-entry for books.json and finished bookLoader.js and /en/books.html to make it fully functional as intended, including animations.
 It unfortunately meant this commit was quite large, but the majority of those changes are adding image-assets.

+#### Updates (10/6/2020):

+Wrote and prototyped loadCalEvents.js, which calls on event resources from Google Calendar.